VDL and crandas master¶

 New ctype

-allows for pandas-style calling of date retrieval functions (col.dt.year
+CSeries_DTallows for pandas-style calling of date retrieval functions (col.dt.year) and standard calls (col.year).

 Crandas¶